kirilltitov/FDBSwift/README.md

 }
 ```

-This way passed block of code will be gently retried until transaction is successfully committed.
+Thus your block of code will be gently retried until transaction is successfully committed.

 ### Complete example